About The Project

 WSS

 Model A content follows World Socionics Society conventions as taught by Jack Oliver Aaron.
+Thanks also to everyone in the WSS Facebook group for the conversations, examples, and corrections that have deepened my understanding of socionics over the past couple of years.

 Kimani White & Aleesha Lowry